akankshadhar2/Company-10K-Analyzer/README.md

 - **Streamlit**: Selected for building the interactive web application due to its simplicity and ease of use for creating data-driven applications.
 Streamlit allows rapid prototyping and deployment of web apps directly from Python scripts.

+- **Google Generative AI (Gemini API)**: AI model used for generating insights from financial data.
+The Gemini API from Google's Generative AI platform is utilized to analyze financial data and generate meaningful insights, providing valuable information for users and stakeholders.
+Note: Replace `api_key` in the code with your own API key obtained from the Google Generative AI (Gemini) platform.

 - **sec_edgar_downloader**: Utilized for fetching SEC filings (specifically 10-K reports) for a given ticker symbol.
 This library provides a convenient interface to access financial documents from the SEC's EDGAR database.

 - **BeautifulSoup**: Used for HTML parsing to extract text content from SEC filings.
 BeautifulSoup facilitates the extraction of relevant financial information from the raw HTML of the filings.